Skip to Content

 Home > Patients & Visitors > Health Library > Hip Fracture Repair (Hip Pinning)

 Surgery is usually the best treatment for a broken (fractured) hip.
-Two types of surgery are used.
+Three types of surgery can be used.

 Hip pinning surgery to repair a hip fracture involves two main steps: